department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 <div class="va-introtext">

 Did you serve in Vietnam, including aboard a ship on the inland waterways or on a ship within the 12-mile territorial seas?
 Did you serve in or near the Korean Demilitarized Zone during the Vietnam Era?
-If you did, you may have had contact with Agent Orange, a toxic chemical the U.S. military used to clear plants and trees during the war.
+If you served in either of these locations, you may have had contact with Agent Orange, a toxic chemical the U.S. military used to clear plants and trees during the war.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 </div>